longview/SonyMDRemote/Readme.md

 * Check of maximum track name length - seems to have a lot of room but would have to really dig into the MD format to figure it out properly
 * Recording timestamps seem to exist, not sure if anyone uses those (I didn't know these recorders had clocks...)

-Currently timestamps are polled, but not shown in the UI anywhere since none of my self-recorded discs appear to have valid timestamps.
+Currently timestamps are polled, but not shown in the UI except in the log, and then only if they have valid timestamps.
+None of my self-recorded discs appear to have valid timestamps.

 ## Not really working:
 * Disc status and Power status appears to be incorrect for the E12